2016 Quota Assessment Tools Evaluation Project

 - BC Turkey Marketing Board (TMB)

-The 2005 Specialty Review’s primary goals were to develop policies and principles to support and promote specialty markets and new entrants in the supply-management system, consistent with the Ministry of Agriculture’s July 2004 Regulated Marketing Economic Policy.
+The 2005 Specialty Review’s primary goals were to develop policies and principles to support and promote specialty markets and new entrants in the supply-management system, consistent with the Ministry of Agriculture’s July 2004 Regulated Marketing Economic Policy (PDF).

-The review was conducted in consultation with the five supply-managed commodity boards, industry stakeholders, and the Ministry of Agriculture.
+The 2005 Review was conducted in consultation with the five supply-managed commodity boards, industry stakeholders, and the Ministry of Agriculture.
 As a result of the review, BCFIRB identified overarching quota-management principles and gave specific transfer assessment directions to the commodity boards.

 Since the 2005 Specialty Review, production under the supply-management system has changed considerably for producers and their value-chain partners (e.g. processors and retailers).
 Some commodities have seen significant growth in production and diversification, including dairy, eggs, and chicken (and by extension, hatching eggs).
 Other commodities face a more challenging market environment, such as turkey.
 Retail and processor consolidation continues not only provincially, but also nationally and globally, with associated pressures on market share.
 Public demands are also shifting rapidly—there is increased interest in how food is produced and where it comes from.